Solvable Families of Random Block Tridiagonal Matrices: Evaluating the second moment of the determinant

+Now, the Vandermonde identity \eqref{eq:det_sylv} has in fact previously appeared in a paper of Gunson~\cite{Gunson}.
+Here we highlight that it is also a consequence of an earlier, more general determinantal result.

-Returning to \eqref{eq:det_sylv}, when $a=n$ the sum on the right side of that identity only contains the term corresponding to $\cB=\cA$, so the two sides are equal.
-When $a=0$ then again the right side only contains one term, the one corresponding to $\cB=\cA'$.
+First, when $a=n$ the sum on the right side of \eqref{eq:det_sylv} only contains the term corresponding to $\cB=\cA$, so the two sides are equal.
+When $a=0$, then again the right side only contains one term, corresponding to $\cB=\cA'$.
 Since $\sigma_{\cA'}$ can be obtained from $\sigma_{\cA}$ using $n$ transpositions, \eqref{eq:det_sylv} holds in this case as well.
+For the $1\le a\le n-1$ case we use the following fact due to Sylvester~\cite{Sylvester1851}.
+Suppose that $\mbf{R}_1$, $\mbf{R}_2$ are $n\times n$ matrices and $1\le m\le n$.
+Let $I$ be a fixed subset of column indices of $\mbf{R}_1$ with $|I|=m$.
+Then